raspberrypi/documentation/configuration/external-storage.md

 # External storage configuration
-You can connect your external hard disk, SSD or USB stick to any of the USB ports on the Raspberry Pi, and mount the file system to access the data stored on it.
+You can connect your external hard disk, SSD, or USB stick to any of the USB ports on the Raspberry Pi, and mount the file system to access the data stored on it.

-By default, Raspberry Pi automatically mounts some of the popular file systems such as FAT, NTFS, and HFS+ at `/media/pi/<HARD-DRIVE-LABEL>` location.
+By default, your Raspberry Pi automatically mounts some of the popular file systems such as FAT, NTFS, and HFS+ at the `/media/pi/<HARD-DRIVE-LABEL>` location.

 To set up your storage device so that it always mounts to a specific location of your choice, you must mount it manually.